Stable-Baselines-Team/stable-baselines3-contrib/docs/modules/crossq.rst

 `Bhatt A.* & Palenicek D.* et al. Batch Normalization in Deep Reinforcement Learning for Greater Sample Efficiency and Simplicity.
 ICLR 2024.`

-CrossQ is a simple and efficient algorithm that uses batch normalization to improve the sample efficiency of off-policy deep reinforcement learning algorithms.
+CrossQ is an algorithm that uses batch normalization to improve the sample efficiency of off-policy deep reinforcement learning algorithms.
 It is based on the idea of carefully introducing batch normalization layers in the critic network and dropping target networks.
-This yield a simpler and more sample-efficient algorithm without requiring high update-to-data ratios.
+This results in a simpler and more sample-efficient algorithm without requiring high update-to-data ratios.

 .. rubric:: Available Policies